Moniter123/build-cdn/_posts/2018-02-06-under-the-hood-of-docker.md

 - `SCMP_ACT_LOG`: if a process violates the seccomp rules, the syscall will be logged.
 This is useful for debugging a seccomp profile.
 - `SCMP_ACT_ALLOW`: allow everything.

-Following the `seccomp_init`, we can now call a series of `seccomp_rule_add` calls to specify which syscalls are allowed.
-Notice that you have to explicitly specify the calls allowed, so missing a syscall will result in the application crashing in the worst case scenario, not a security breach.
+Following the `seccomp_init`, we can now call a series of `seccomp_rule_add` calls to specify overrides to the default.
 Once all rules are added, the `seccomp_load` command can be used to apply the seccomp profile.
 The process is now jailed in terms of syscalls.

 Taking a look at a full example, the following code can be compiled using `gcc test.c -lseccomp` and will result in a `SIGSYS` when it reaches the `printf` line: